Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Better Homes & Gardens Sofa Comparison Chart

-Model Price Published size Upholstery noted Frame / support noted Perceived firmness Back support feel Cooling / breathability Cleaning reality Assembly Returns Warranty
+Model Price Published size Upholstery noted Frame / support noted Perceived firmness Back support feel Cooling Cleaning reality Assembly Returns Warranty

-Emerson Sofa $698 39.37" L x 83.86" W x 34.65" H Velvet feel (other colorways offered) Webbed seat suspension; solid + engineered wood frame Medium-firm Supportive, slightly angled Warm Spot-clean only Simple 90 days 1 year
+Emerson Sofa $698 39.37" L x 83.86" W x 34.65" H Velvet feel; other colorways offered Webbed seat suspension; solid + engineered wood frame Medium-firm Supportive, slightly angled Warm Spot-clean only Simple 90 days Not listed

 How We Tested It

-We rotated each sofa through the same weeknight pattern: setup and assembly, then repeat-use sessions for movies, laptop work, gaming, and quick naps.
-We tracked heat buildup, comfort drift over longer sits, and how often we had to “reset” posture to stay comfortable.
-We also stress-tested durability with edge sitting, frequent stand-ups, and cushion recovery, and we logged cleaning friction after normal snacks and pet-adjacent messes.
-Scoring is based on Assembly, Cooling, Comfort (seat comfort, back support, seat-depth fit), Durability, Layout Practicality (ease of movement/repositioning), Cleaning, and Value.
+We put each sofa through the same weeknight routine in our hands-on testing: setup first, then repeated sessions for movies, laptop work, gaming, and quick naps.
+We tracked heat buildup, whether comfort changed over longer sits, and how often we had to reset posture.
+We also checked edge support, stand-up ease, cushion recovery, and how annoying cleanup felt after normal snacks and pet-adjacent messes.
+Final scoring used seven buckets: Assembly, Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value.

 Better Homes & Gardens Sofa: Our Testing Experience